Download our guide to building an effective literacy program in your district.

 At Revere’s A.C.
 Whelan Elementary School, Literacy Coach Stefanie Porrazzo has seen a remarkable change in her students since the district decided to support each at-risk 1st grader with an Ignite Reading tutor for daily intervention in addition to their classroom Tier 1 and Tier 2 instruction.

-The ‘23-’24 school year began with 33% of A.C.
+The ‘23-’24 school year began with 33 percent of A.C.
 Whelan 1st graders reading at grade level.
-Three months into the program, 64% of 1st graders were reading at grade level.
+Three months into the program, 64 percent of 1st graders were reading at grade level.

 “You see it in the classrooms, and you see it in the kids’ faces, and you see it when they come to the library.
 They want to read books, and they want to show you how they’re doing.”